stsievert/salmon/docs/source/developers.rst

 ---------

-Let's say you've integrated most of your algorithm into :class:`~salmon.backend.alg.Runner`.
+Let's say you've integrated most of your algorithm into :class:`~salmon.backend.sampler.Runner`.
 Now, you'd like to make sure everything is working properly.

 This script will help:

 .. code-block:: python

-   from salmon.triplets.algs import STE from copy import copy import random
+   from salmon.triplets.samplers import STE from copy import copy import random